 See it, fix it, do it, own it: We shouldn’t ignore problems or complain – we should fix it.
 Talk is cheap, the solution is in the action, and so just do it!
 Be responsible and own it.
 Go above and beyond.

 Play: An unexercised dog is cranky and poorly behaved.
 All work and no play makes Jack a dull boy.
-Get your fun in and enjoy what you do!
+Enjoy what you do!
 Work can be a fun place to be.

 Glitter: Glitter?
 What?
-Well it is extraordinary, it delights, it sparkles, it makes an impact, and it sticks around longer than intended – just glitter.
+Well, it is extraordinary, makes an impact, and sticks around.
+It sparkles.

-Have goals and smash them: As an organization we have goals, and we will work together to smash those goals.
-As individuals we have goals, both personal and professional.
+Have goals and smash them: As an organization, we have goals, and we will work together to smash those goals.
+As individuals, we have goals, both personal and professional.
 We would like to hear about our staff goals so we can help them smash their goals as well.
-Because we are innovative and progressive, mistakes happen, especially when you are pushing yourself, so strive to be different and be ok with failing once in a while.

 Assume the best: Trust one another and assume that most people are good and care as much as you do.
-If you have doubts, ask and find out the answers, but always try and go to a place of trust and assuming the best first.
+Start with an open mind.
+If you have doubts, ask and find out the answers, but always try to go to a place of trust and assume the best first.

 Be worthy of high esteem: This community has given us a gift; be worthy of that gift.